marissaposner/Comet/README.md

 # Comet
-Training a linear regression on Starknet using Orion by Giza
+Training a linear regression in 1 iteration on Starknet using Orion by Giza